TheSethRose/Time-Capsule/project/project-documentation.md

 ## 👣 Next Steps
 - Conduct a thorough evaluation of suitable open source libraries & components to leverage
+- Research and select cross-platform libraries and frameworks for screen recording, audio recording, OCR, and speech-to-text that are compatible with Python and work well on MacOS, Windows, and Linux
 - Define a clear roadmap & milestones for the project, including the minimum viable product (MVP) features
 - Set up a development environment & establish coding guidelines & best practices
 - Implement core functionality such as screen recording, audio recording, OCR & speech-to-text